-All those stories about spring breakers in April, humidity as thick as hot pea soup in May, and rain until September might have knocked Florida off your warm-weather vacation list, but for a lot of Sunshine State destinations, summer is actually the best time of year to visit.
-With a little thoughtful planning, you can enjoy the Sunshine State all summer long without so much as a sunburn.
+All those stories about spring breakers in April, humidity as thick as hot pea soup in May, and rain until September might have knocked Florida off your warm-weather vacation list.
+But for a lot of Sunshine State destinations, summer is actually the best time of year to visit.
+With a little thoughtful planning, you can enjoy everything the Sunshine State offers without so much as a sunburn.

 Higher humidity means that off-road summer spots can be a little too insect-friendly during the warmer months, so it’s a good idea to stay armed with bug spray if you’re planning to spend time out on the trails or in the water.
-You probably aren’t too keen on coating yourself with deet – and we can’t say we blame you – so look for repellent that focuses on ingredients like picaridin or oil of lemon eucalyptus.
-Repel makes a particularly effective lemon eucalyptus spray that repels mosquitos for up to 6 full hours.
+You probably aren’t too keen on coating yourself with DEET – and we can’t say we blame you – so look for an insect repellent that focuses on ingredients like picaridin or oil of lemon eucalyptus.
 Finally, don’t stop at shielding your skin – you won’t want to skip out on investing in a great pair of sunglasses, especially if you want to truly take advantage of all of the outdoor adventuring Florida has to offer.

 For Aquaphiles: Marco Island

 If you love secluded beaches and spending your days out on the water, Marco Island just might be your ideal summer vacation spot.
-Located along the state’s Paradise Coast, Marco Island is surrounded by nearly 100 miles of undeveloped islands, bays and estuaries, with easy access from any of six nearby parks and preserves.
-Boat or kayak through the Ten Thousand Islands and catch a bird’s eye view of rare and endangered wildlife, explore the Everglades by airboat, take a guided wave runner tour through the mangroves, or grab your gear and enjoy a peaceful day of fishing at one of many popular local spots.
-When you’re ready to head back to land, you’ll find plenty of opportunities for golfing, shopping and seafood in the city, or go exploring by following a dozen historical markers placed throughout the island that highlight interesting and important moments in Marco Island history.
+Located along the state’s Paradise Coast, Marco Island is surrounded by nearly 100 miles of undeveloped islands, bays, and estuaries, with easy access from any of six nearby parks and preserves.
+Boat or take up kayaking through the Ten Thousand Islands and catch a bird’s-eye view of rare and endangered wildlife, explore the Everglades by airboat, take a guided wave-runner tour through the mangroves, or grab your gear and enjoy a peaceful day of fishing at one of many popular local spots.
+When you’re ready to head back to land, you’ll find plenty of opportunities for golfing, shopping, and seafood in the city, or go exploring by following a dozen historical markers placed throughout the island that highlight interesting and important moments in Marco Island history.